arsebac/VelibGatewayWS/README.md

 - ConsoleClient is a console client to check available bikes on a station

-- WpfApp1 correspond to a graphic interface.
+- WpfApp1 correspond to a graphic interface

+- AsyncClient implement an asynchrone client
 # Development Extensions

 - Graphical User Interface for the client

+- Asynchronous version

 @author Francois Melkonian